 Can I recommend Surfshark?

 Based on my Surfshark experience so far with the entire process of signing up, downloading the software, configuring it, contacting their support and using their servers to browse the internet, I definitely like this VPN so far — it’s working great for me as I type this right now in China and watch YouTube on my second screen.
-I’ll update this post in a week or two with an update on how it’s working for me.
 For now, I can say it’s probably worth signing up to if you’re looking for a reliable VPN in China or anywhere else.

 If you’re a Surfshark customer and have any feedback on it, please comment below.
 I’d be interested to hear about your experience with it.